pensjonatus/flash-fiction/blog/words-of-love.md

 ---
-title: 'Words of Love'
+title: Words of Love
 date: '2014-01-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "When would you compare a girl to a winter's morning," I asked, "Or say her hair